 Julia holds a Master’s degree with honors from the New England Conservatory and is a graduate of the Oberlin College and Conservatory, where she earned degrees with high honors in violin performance and Hispanic studies.

 Pianist and composer David Leach has been called “loud” by neighbors and “usually on time” by bandmates.
 He has performed with various jazz and blues groups in New York, Boston, Chicago, Cleveland, and Washington D.C. as a pianist, composer, and arranger.

 As a composer, David draws inspiration from a wide variety of musical styles and genres, from renaissance madrigals to American folk, from prog-metal to McCoy Tyner.

 David has performed in masterclasses for such acclaimed artists as Kurt Rosenwinkle and the Punch Brothers, among others.
-He studied at Oberlin College and Conservatory with Dan Wall, Billy Hart, Peter Dominguez, and Gary Bartz.
-In 2013, Downbeat Magazine recognized David as a member of The Little Big Band, named one of the best undergraduate jazz ensembles in the U.S.
+He studied at Oberlin College and Conservatory with Dan Wall, Jamey Haddad, and Peter Dominguez.
+In 2014, Downbeat Magazine recognized David as a member of The Little Big Band, awarded an Outstanding Performance among Undergraduate Small Jazz Combos across the U.S.